jardicc/alchemist/readme.md

 ## (PreRelease) Prerequisites

 While we're still developing UXP, we want to make sure these features are behind flags so they don't affect end users.
-To enable UXP development and see your panels in Photoshop, you will need to add a line to your PSUserConfig.txt file.
+To enable UXP development and see your panels in Photoshop, you will need to enable that in Photoshop preferences.

-Windows:
-> C:\Users\{user}\AppData\Roaming\Adobe\Adobe Photoshop 2020 Settings\PSUserConfig.txt

-Mac:
-> /Users/{user}/Library/Preferences/Adobe Photoshop 2020 Settings/PSUserConfig.txt

-Open (or create) this text file, and add the following line:

-> `ScriptDeveloper 1`

-This will enable Photoshop to start loading UXP extensions, and support your custom panels.
+`PS > Edit > Preferences > Plugins > Enable Developer Mode`

 ## Panel Entrypoints

 The ui entrypoint of a UXP extension as a panel is defined in it's `manifest.json` file.
 This is subject to change, so please refer to latest copy of the starter repository as above.

-The extension will be available in Window > Extensions menu with the extension's name.
+The extension will be available in `Plugins > Listener UXP` menu with the extension's name.
 This will open up a PS panel with your extension loaded in it.

 ## Debugging